St. Peter Catholic School - Greenville, NC

 Beyond the Classroom

 Students in Kindergarten have outdoor recess each morning and afternoon.
 Physical activity is so important!
-We also supplement learning through special projects and field trips.
+We also supplement learning through special projects.
+One of the favorite projects is the ABC parade and fashion show to celebrate the 100th day of school.

-We also have several celebrations through the year, including a Happy Birthday Jesus Party, Valentine's Day Party, and End of the Year Party.
+We also have several celebrations through the year, including a Christmas party, Valentine's Day Party, and End of the Year Party.
 We do not have a Halloween Party because of our school's massive and fabulous Halloween Carnival.

 Kindergarten students get to participate in what we call NUT Days (No Uniform Today) each month during the year.
 Students also get to have an extra NUT Day during their birthday month.

-Other activities the students get to enjoy include service projects, the Scholastic Book Fair in the fall and spring, Veteran's Day Mass, Grandparents and Special Friends Day, Catholic Schools Week, Pastor's Day Prayer Service and Breakfast, Spirit Week in February and Field Day in May.
+Other activities the students get to enjoy include service projects, the Scholastic Book Fair in the fall and spring, Grandparents and Special Friends Day, Catholic Schools Week, Spirit Week in February and Field Day in May.

 Saint Peter Catholic School